 The knee is also a hinge joint, like the ankle.

-Elbow Flexion and Extension
+12. Elbow Flexion and Extension

 Elbow flexion is when you move your forearm upwards towards your shoulder.
 The classic example of elbow flexion is when you do bicep curls.

 On the other hand, elbow extension is when you are straightening out your arm.